microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 | Machine translation     |            |                    |              |             |                                |
 | Photo labeling          |            |                    |              |             |                                |

 ## Detecting unfairness

 There are many reasons why a given system behaves unfairly.
 Social biases, for example, might be reflected in the datasets used to train them.
-For example, hiring unfairness might have been exacerbated by overrreliance on historical data.
+For example, hiring unfairness might have been exacerbated by over reliance on historical data.
 By using the patterns in resumes submitted to the company over a 10-year period, the model determined that men were more qualified because the majority of resumes came from men, a reflection of past male dominance across the tech industry.

 Inadequate data about a certain group of people can be the reason for unfairness.
 For example, image classifiers a have higher rate of error for images of dark-skinned people because darker skin tones were underrepresented in the data.

 Wrong assumptions made during development cause unfairness too.
 For example, a facial analysis system intended to predict who is going to commit a crime based on images of people’s faces can lead to damaging assumptions.
 This could lead to substantial harms for people who are misclassified.

 ## Understand your models and build in fairness

 Although many aspects of fairness are not captured in quantitative fairness metrics, and it is not possible to fully remove bias from a system to guarantee fairness, you are still responsible to detect and to mitigate fairness issues as much as possible.

 When you are working with machine learning models, it is important to understand your models by means of assuring their interpretability and by assessing and mitigating unfairness.

 Let’s use the loan selection example to isolate the case to figure out each factor's level of impact on the prediction.

 ## Assessment methods

-1. Identify harms (and benefits)
+1. **Identify harms (and benefits)**.
+The first step is to identify the harms and benefits.
+Think about how this affects both potential customers of a business but a business itself for example.

-2. Identify the affected groups
+1. **Identify the affected groups**.
+Once you understand what kind of harms or benefits that can occur, identify the groups that may be affected.
+Are these groups defined by gender, ethnicity, social group?

-3. Define fairness metrics
+1. **Define fairness metrics**.
+Finally define a metric so you have something to measure against in your work to improve the situation.

 ### Identify harms (and benefits)

 What are the harms and benefits associated with lending?
 Think about false negatives and false positive scenarios:

 **False negatives** (reject, but Y=1) - in this case, an applicant who will be capable of repaying a loan is rejected.
 This is an adverse event because the resources of the loans are withheld from qualified applicants.

 **False positives** (accept, but Y=0) - in this case, the applicant does get a loan but eventually defaults.
 As a result, the applicant's case will be sent to a debt collection agency which can affect their future loan applications.

 ### Identify affected groups

 The next step is to determine which groups are likely to be affected.
 For example, in case of a credit card application, a model might determine that women should receive much lower credit limits compared with their spouses who share household assets.
 An entire demographic, defined by gender, is thereby affected.

 ### Define fairness metrics

 You have identified harms and an affected group, in this case, delineated by gender.
 Now, use the quantified factors to disaggregate their metrics.
 For example, using the data below, you can see that women have the largest false positive rate and men have the smallest, and that the opposite is true for false negatives.